Beautiful blooming bulbs are back at Chilliwack Tulip Festival - Chilliwack Progress

-A farm in Chilliwack will be bursting with colour when an annual flower festival returns.

-The 17th annual Chilliwack Tulip Festival opens on Wednesday, April 19 and runs for about three to four weeks.
+The 17th annual Chilliwack Tulip Festival opens April 19, delighting visitors with fields of spring-blooming flowers for about three to four weeks.

 Among the more than seven million bulbs planted throughout the 20-acre farm are 30 tulip varieties, 16 types of daffodils and five types of hyacinths.